 Phone 09 832 9998 or email firstname.lastname@example.org to discuss your requirements.

 Living in a connected, diverse and multi-generational neighbourhood is more supportive, more sustainable, and lots more fun!
-Learn about this successful community model at a five seminar series, led by Robin Allison, initiator and project coordinator of the development and construction phase of Earthsong Eco-Neighbourhood.
+Learn about this successful community model with Robin Allison, initiator and project coordinator of the development and construction phase of Earthsong Eco-Neighbourhood.

 Dates and Topics: